raspberrypilearning/mandala/en/step_3.md

 --- /task ---

-To make your pattern circular and look even more like a mandala, add another input.

 --- task ---

 Add another input called `turn`{:class="block3myblocks"}.
 Then, as well as moving your clone, you can turn it as well.